 On April 13, 2023, FMCSA published a notice and sought public comments on the expanded CPDP.
 The agency plans to expand the eligible crash types from 16 to 21 and introduce a particular category for any crash involving a Commercial Motor Vehicle (CMV) where video evidence demonstrates the sequence of events of the crash.
 The proposal also looks to broaden and modify 11 existing crash types, thereby making more crashes eligible.
 Moreover, the FMCSA is seeking feedback on obtaining police accident reports.
 Once the proposal is finalized, a start date for new crash types will be established.
 However, it's important to note that these new types will not apply retroactively.

 The FMCSA's commitment to enhancing road safety continues with the proposed changes to the CSA/SMS and the Crash Preventability Determination Program.
-Stakeholders are encouraged to review the proposed changes and provide feedback to contribute to the ongoing efforts of the FMCSA to create a safer environment for all road users.
+Stakeholders are encouraged to review the proposed changes and provide feedback to contribute to the FMCSA's ongoing efforts to create a safer environment for all road users.

 Are you an employer and still have questions regarding employment screening?